It's Your Right to Know

 The following information is designed to provide you with clear communications regarding certain elements of school and district operations.
 Families and students have certain rights as citizens and the school system cannot unduly infringe on those rights – in some cases the information below puts forth rules that define the reasonable limits of those rights, based on the rules and regulations established by the State of Washington.

 As part of our ongoing process of school improvement, Deer Park School District regularly reviews and analyzes assessment data.
-In addition to the assessment data we collect and analyze locally, Washington’s Office of the Superintendent of Public Instruction produces annual report cards on all public schools, on all school districts, and on the state itself.
+In addition to the assessment data we collect and analyze locally, Washington’s Office of the Superintendent of Public Instruction (OSPI) produces annual report cards for all public schools, all school districts, and for the state itself.
 We believe that all community members should have easy access to clear and complete information on our schools and on school expenditures.
 If you would like to review Deer Park’s information at OSPI’s website – CLICK HERE.
-Additionally, on an annual basis we also publish the Citizen’s Guide to the District’s Budget (accessible under the “Parent Resources” link on the main menu) , which provides and informative and helpful guide to district revenue sources and district expenditures.
+Additionally, on an annual basis, we also publish the Citizen’s Guide to the District’s Budget (accessible under the “Parent Resources” link on the main menu) , which provides an informative and helpful guide to district revenue sources and district expenditures.